 NUKINI HIGH VIBRATION - Tsunu, Mapacho Light, Manaca and Cetico and other plants.
-Heart connection, energising, increases libido
+Heart connection, energizing, increases libido

 NUKINI HIGH ENERGY - Tsunu, Mapacho Light, Manaca and Cetico and other plants.
-Physical connection, energising, in body
+Physical connection, energizing, in body

 YAWANAWA – Blend of pure Jungle tobaccos – powerful and visionary – spirit of the Jaguar.
 Be sure to blow high into the nostrils as it can burn at first.
 You may feel tingling, numbness and elevated heart rate at first too.
 Additional doses intensify visuals.
 Grounding.

 COLOMBIAN HUG of LIGHT - Bobinsana, Mapacho, - heart-opening, connection to spirit, plant teacher

 KATUKINA PASSIFLORA – Mapacho, Tsunu, Passiflora – mood-enhancing, meditative, healing, connection to self